 You should also regularly inspect your chargers to ensure that there is no noticeable damage.
 Just like damaged batteries, old or damaged chargers should be disposed of in a safe and suitable manner.

 Don’t # 6.
-Charge A Damaged Battery
+Charge Damaged Batteries

 If you have an old, swollen or damaged battery, putting it on charge is only going to exacerbate the risk of leaks, fire or explosion.
 As part of your battery management plan, you should always inspect your batteries before you place them on charge.